CreativeLyons/NotesOverlay-OpenRV/README.md

 /path/to/shot_010_v002.mov
 ```

-The export includes both plugin notes and RV's native annotations.
+The export includes both this plugin's notes and RV's native text annotations.
 Frames with only drawings show `- *see annotated frame` as a placeholder.

 ## ⚙️ Configuration